HTTPS – Not as Secure as You May Think

 Truth: SSL only encrypts data in motion going to and from a website, NOT at rest points.
 Companies should always secure their data to a disk or offsite / offline, regardless of how long it will be stored.

-Myth: My website is totally secure because my website is HTTPS, data encrypted and has a green lock appearing on my URL in browsers.
+Myth: My website is secure because it is HTTPS, data encrypted and has a green lock appearing on my URL in browsers.

 Truth: Browsers have no solid method to understand how secure your website is from a broader sense apart from the SSL certificate on your website.